Control & Prevention

 Examples of commonly used PPE for radiation protection from X-rays and gamma rays include:

 - Lead aprons or vests.
 Wearing lead aprons can reduce a worker's radiation dose.
 Customized lead (or lead equivalent) aprons are available for a wide range of occupational settings and job tasks.
 A lead apron is only effective when it is worn properly and provides adequate protection necessary from the radiation source.
 Employers should ensure that visual and tactile inspections of lead aprons are performed regularly for signs of damage (e.g., wear and tear, holes, or cracks) or prior misuse (e.g., sagging or deformed lead arising from a lead apron being folded or otherwise stored improperly).
 Potential defects in lead aprons can also be inspected radiographically.
 Workers in high-dose fluoroscopy settings may be asked to wear two dosimeters for additional monitoring.
 Oftentimes one dosimeter is worn on the outside of the lead apron at the collar (unshielded) and one on the inside at the waist (shielded).
-Some states allow dose weighting for diagnostic and interventional radiology procedures (see your State regulations and Webster 1989).
+Some states allow dose weighting for diagnostic and interventional radiology procedures (see your State regulations).

 - Lead thyroid collar.
 A lead thyroid collar offers additional radiation protection for the thyroid (a gland located in front of the neck) that is particularly sensitive to radiation.